01 of 03

 Seating Chart for for Concerts and Performances

-I have attended concerts at the MIM Music Theater, and I found it to be a beautiful and intimate venue with wonderful acoustics.
+MIM Music Theater is a beautiful and intimate venue with wonderful acoustics.
 Here are some things that you might want to know before you go.

 - MIM Music Theater is located inside the Musical Instrument Museum; you'll use the main museum entry doors and you will be directed to the theater.

 - MIM Music Theater is beautifully designed.
 There are only 299 seats in the theater.
 The rows are in a stadium formation, affording a great view of the stage from every seat.